bajamircea/bajamircea.github.io/_posts/2018-08-22-annotated-turing.markdown

 without which the code for the state machine tables get big quickly.

 The first function he introduces is a linear find, which he correctly identified as a fundamental algorithm.
-It's behaviour is basically identical to the C++ STL linear find: if the value is found the head stops at the found value, otherwise the head stops on the tape at one past the last entry on tape.
+Its behaviour is basically identical to the C++ STL linear find: if the value is found the head stops at the found value, otherwise the head stops on the tape at one past the last entry on tape.

 There is no `if` syntax, so the find function receives, in addition to the value to find, two other functions: the function to call when a value is found, and the function to call when the value is not found.
-The idea of functions as arguments is again ahead of it's age.
+The idea of functions as arguments is again ahead of its age.

 And the last item is that shortly after introducing functions, he uses overloads i.e. same function name, but with a different number of parameters.